 Folate is a B-vitamin that is naturally present in many foods.
-Your body needs folate to make genetic material (desoxyribonucleic acid -DNA-) and for our cell division.
+Your body needs folate to make genetic material (deoxyribonucleic acid -DNA-) and for our cell division.
 These folate functions are essential in fertility and must be considered when it comes to pregnancy.
-Another form of folate is known as folic acid, its used in to fortified foods and dietary supplements.
+Another form of folate is known as folic acid, it’s used in the fortified foods and dietary supplements.

 How much folate do I need?